cucumber/common-wiki/Step-Argument-Transforms.md

 Step argument transforms help your step definitions be more by DRY by allowing you to refactor common operations that you perform on step definition arguments.
 Before each match captured by a step definition is yielded as an argument to the step definition block, an attempt is made to match them against registered @Transform@ objects.
-If one of those captured matches matches the regular expression of one of a @Transform@ object is original string value is replaced with the result of what the @Transform@ block yields.
+If one of those captured matches match the regular expression of one of a @Transform@ objects, its original string value is replaced with the result of what the @Transform@ block yields.

 h2.
 Registering a Transform